lazy-media/Reactive-Resume/README.md

 - LinguiJS and Crowdin (for translation management and localization)

 ## Ollama / OpenWebUI Instructions
-> The current documentation inside the UI for Reactive Resume is not accurate, follow these instructions to properly setup Ollama / OpenWebUI for local AI integration.
+> The current documentation inside the UI for Reactive Resume is not accurate.
+Follow these instructions to properly setup Ollama / OpenWebUI for local AI integration.
+> *I cannot figure out how to change the UI information without getting an error code or random letters and numbers.*

 You can integrate with OpenWebUI to use with your local AI.
 This requires an HTTPS connection.
 - 1) Get an API/Access Token from OpenWebUI